 However, there are a few recommendations from my end:

-👉 The UI for showing the error of unsaved translation is little weird.
-I think developers at TranslatePress should use customizer validation API to show to show errors.
+👉 The UI for showing the error of unsaved translation is a little weird.
+I think developers at TranslatePress should use customizer validation API to show errors.
 It will result in much better and consistent UI.

 Moreover, the amazing team at TranslatePress have recently published their first TranslatePress Transparency Report in which they have shared insights about how the plugin helped them generate from 0 to $4500 revenue per month.
 I think it is an excellent initiative and also a great case study to learn for your next premium WordPress plugin.
 Do check it out here →.

 Have already used TranslatePress?
 Or maybe planning to use for your next multilingual website project?
 In either case, share your experience with us using the comment box below.